artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

     path: /var/artipie/data
 ```

-As a results, you will have the following file structure:
+As a results, you will have the following files structure:

 ```bash
 .